Temple of Athena Nike: History

-The cult of Athena Nike was operable in the early sixth century BC.
+The cult of Athena Nike flourished in the early sixth century BC.
 On the remains of a Mycenaean bastion, a cult image of Athena seated holding a pomegranate in her right hand and holding a helmet in her left was placed on top of a square limestone base.
 The Sanctuary of Athena Nike was demolished by the Persians in 480-479 BC and a temple was built over the remains.
 The new temple construction was underway in 449 BC and was finished around 420 BC.
-The cult was supervised by the Priestess of Athena Nike, who was appointed through democratic allotment.
-If still in use by the 4th-century, the temple would have been closed during the persecution of pagans in the late Roman Empire.
+The cult was supervised by the priestess of Athena Nike, who was appointed through democratic allotment.
+If still in use by the 4th century AD, the temple would have been closed during the persecution of pagans in the late Roman Empire.

-Athens fell to the Ottoman Empire in 1456.
-The temple sat untouched until it was demolished in 1686 by the Ottomans who used the stones to build defenses.
-In 1834 the temple was reconstructed after the independence of Greece.
-In 1998 the temple was dismantled so that the crumbling concrete floor could be replaced and its frieze was removed and placed in the new Acropolis Museum that opened in 2009.
+Athens came under the rule of the Roman Empire in 146 B.C., and continued under its successor, the Byzantine Empire, until the city was captured by the Ottoman Empire in 1458.
+The temple sat untouched until it was demolished in 1686 by the Ottomans, who used the stones to build defenses.
+In 1834, the temple was reconstructed by the German archeologist Ludwig Ross.
+In 1998, the temple was dismantled so that the crumbling concrete floor could be replaced.
+Its frieze was removed and placed in the new Acropolis Museum that opened in 2009.
 The Temple of Athena Nike is often closed to visitors as work continues.
-The new museum exhibit consists of fragments of the site before the Persians were thought to have destroyed it in 480 BC.
-Sculptures from the friezes have been salvaged such as: deeds of Hercules, statue of Moscophoros, a damaged sculpture of a goddess credited to Praxiteles and the Rampin horseman, as well as epigraphic dedications, decrees, and stelae.
+The exhibit consists of fragments of the site before the Persians destroyed it in 480 BC.
+Sculptures from the friezes have been salvaged, such as the deeds of Hercules, a statue of Moscophoros, a damaged sculpture of a goddess credited to Praxiteles, and the Rampin horseman, as well as epigraphic dedications, decrees, and stelae.